 While the first M7s were produced for the U.S. Army, some were diverted to support the British in North Africa.
 Ninety M7s were sent to the British Eighth Army in North Africa, who were also the first to use it in battle during the Second Battle of El Alamein alongside the Bishop, a near obsolete self-propelled gun based on the Ordnance QF 25-pounder.

 The British continued to use the M7 throughout the North African and Italian campaigns.
-The three assault infantry divisions (3rd and 50th British, 3rd Canadian) that landed on Sword, Juno and Gold beaches on D-Day had their artillery regiments equipped with the M7.
-The M7 was also used in Burma, and played a significant part in the Battle of Meiktila and the advance on Rangoon in 1945.
+Later, the three assault infantry divisions (3rd and 50th British, 3rd Canadian) that landed on Sword, Juno and Gold beaches on D-Day had their artillery regiments equipped with the M7.